geoenvo/oskari-server-extension-dps/README.md

 #### What is currently possible to synchronize?

  * Organizations (groups in Oskari)
-    * Organizations are mapped as groups in Oskari!
+    * Organizations are mapped as groups in Oskari
  * User accounts
-    * Usernames, passwords and the groups (organizations in CKAN) the user belongs to
+    * Usernames, passwords and groups (organizations in CKAN) the user belongs to
     * IDP Oskari supports using CKAN hashed passwords
  * Spatial dataset resources
    * Supported API's: WMS, WMTS and WFS
    * Supported data formats: SHP and GeoTIFF (spatial data is first published to the local GeoServer)
+   * Published layer rights are set according to the organizations in CKAN

 #### Preparing CKAN for the integration